Doctor Who showrunner teases “ferocious” new Cybermen for series 12

 “It’s a story in which you’re going to be encountering a particularly relentless and ferocious set of Cybermen,” Chibnall stated.

-“It’s attention-grabbing, as a result of though you may speak about it as outdated versus new [monsters], that’s barely a false definition.
-As a result of even should you convey the Cyberman again, that’ll be the primary time for some youngsters and for some viewers.
+“It’s attention-grabbing, as a result of though you may speak about it as previous versus new [monsters], that’s barely a false definition.
+As a result of even in the event you deliver the Cyberman again, that’ll be the primary time for some youngsters and for some viewers.

-“So you need to make it possible for they really feel recent and there’s an concept behind them.
+“So it’s important to be sure that they really feel recent and there’s an concept behind them.
 I really feel like we did a very nice job with that and with [2019’s New Year’s Special] Decision and the Dalek – that was a brand new spin on a Dalek story.

 He continued: “I think, with any series of Doctor Who, you want it to be this wondrous array: a bit of old, a bit of new and some surprises.
 You want a bit of everything: stuff for kids and new viewers, and stuff that, if you’ve been watching Doctor Who for 50 years, there’s a line or an image that you’ll understand the resonance of.
 We’ve got all of that this year.”